simonecorsi/awesome/README.md

 *   [relativty/Relativty](https://github.com/relativty/Relativty) - An open source VR headset with SteamVR supports for $200

-*   [pqrs-org/Karabiner-Elements](https://github.com/pqrs-org/Karabiner-Elements) - Karabiner-Elements is a powerful utility for keyboard customization on macOS Sierra (10.12) or later.
+*   [pqrs-org/Karabiner-Elements](https://github.com/pqrs-org/Karabiner-Elements) - Karabiner-Elements is a powerful tool for customizing keyboards on macOS

 *   [google/pik](https://github.com/google/pik) - A new lossy/lossless image format for photos and the internet